qmatejek/parking/src/ReadMe.txt

 6.)
 I'm pretty sure I use all the new required features, but if I missed one then I want to point out that the assignment says "can" a lot.
 Like "A Car can..." or "Groups can...".
 It says they can, not that they do.

+7.)
+Most of the input validation was tested during version 1, so I only tested the things that had been majorly changed in my new test cases.

 Test Cases:
 ===========